 The Importance of Location in the Galapagos

-There are many things worth knowing that we could say about Finch Bay Galapagos Hotel.
-Such knowledge would certainly help you make up your mind if you are still on the fence about how to plan your Galapagos vacation exactly.
-The one thing we will tell you right now though is that, if it a land-based vacation is what you are after (may be you get a little dizzy on the water), the Finch Bay Galapagos Hotel is the way to go.
-However, there is one thing that sets this hotel apart from all the rest in the Galapagos archipelago, and that is its location.
+There are many things worth knowing about Finch Bay Galapagos Hotel.
+If you are still on the fence about how to plan your Galapagos vacation exactly, then this blog will help you decide on the best way to go about it.
+The one thing we will tell you right now, however, is that if a land-based vacation is what you are after (maybe you’re prone to getting a little dizzy out on the water), the Finch Bay Galapagos Hotel is the way to go.
+Why this hotel in particular?
+It all has to do with its exclusive location in the Galapagos that completely outshines the competition.

 Does location matter?